TomaszWoloszyn983/mood-design-gift-shop/README.md

 - As a new site user, I would like to display the Page on mobile devices so I can buy items on a mobile phone.
 - As a new site user, I would like to use mobile side bar, so that I can use the application on small size devices.
 - As a new site user, I would like to, after adding all items to the shopping basket, to be redirected to the Payment Page so I can finalize the shopping and make a payment.
-- As a new site user, I would like to save my personal details neede for making payments, so that I can use them during my next shoppings.
+- As a new site user, I would like to save my personal details needed for making payments, so that I can use them during my next shoppings.
 ### Returning Site Users

 - As a returning site user, I would like to log in/out so that I can use the sites personalized functionalities as well as store and protect my personal data.